ArcBlock/forge-js/swap/swap-storage/docs/README.md

 ### new SwapStorage()

 Defines the interface of atomic-swap storage
-Which should be implemented to use in dApps that uses atomic-swap capability
+Which should be implemented to enable dApps to handle atomic-swap

 ### new SwapStorage(options)